 ❼ From the Macro dialog box, select the function name of the VBA code and hit Run.

-This will instantly delete the sheet that you have inserted in the VBA code without showing any prompt warning message.
+This will instantly delete the sheet you inserted in the VBA code without showing any prompt warning message.

 2. Delete an Active Worksheet with No Prompt Using the Excel VBA